What is “hard work”?

 - Fighting a lack of sound planning with more hours in the office is not wisdom.

-- Fighting a lack of courage by changing your strategy each year is not wisdom.
+- Conflicting a lack of courage by changing your strategy each year is not wisdom.

 - Fighting a lack of inner inspiration with external motivational tactics or gimmicks is not wisdom.